 Geo-Quantum Mechanics explores the electron configuration, and size of the atomic radii in relation to the structure of Platonic and Archimedean Solids outline in our concept of Atomic Geometry.

-In the above image we outline the geo-mechanical blueprint which is used to produce an accurate model of the atomic radii for all stable elements on the periodic table.
-The result when compared to the standard model, which uses the Bohr and Van-da-Waal Constance, we find the Geo-Quantum Mechanics provides a far more accurate description.
+The image above outlines the geo-mechanical blueprint, which is used to produce an accurate model of the atomic radii for all stable elements on the periodic table.
+When the results are compared to the standard model, which uses the Bohr and Van da Waal radius, we find the Geo-Quantum Mechanics provides a far more accurate description.

-In the above image we see the radii for the first 18 elements on the periodic table.
+Above, we see the radii for the first 18 elements on the periodic table.
 The solid blue line represents the results of experimental measurements.
 The dotted green line that in appears to superimpose the blue line is the model generated by the Geo-Quantum model.
-With the exception of element 14 (where there is a small discrepancy, the rest of the elements appear as an almost perfect match.
+Except for element 14 (where there is a small discrepancy, the rest of the elements appear as an almost perfect match.
 Compared to the Red and yellow line that are the predictions made by our present scientific models, we can see that Geo-quantum Mechanics offers a far more accurate description.

 Key Points